johnxpollen/techraising-series/funding-event.md

 ## A Bit About [Craig Vachon](https://www.linkedin.com/in/gcvachon/)

-Craig Vachon is a serial entrepreneur.
-Over his career, he has earned $1.1B in new investment for 22 projects (including two PE/VC funds) in seven different countries.
+Craig Vachon is a serial entrepreneur, and investor.
+Over his career, he has earned $1.5B in new investment for 31 projects (including two PE/VC funds) in seven different countries.
 Craig has led companies in London, Tokyo, Taipei, Maharashtra India, Northern California and Vancouver BC.

 Craig formerly served as the COO of Nextel International, CEO of Sirenic Inc., and the CEO of Varatouch acquired by Atrua.
-Most recently Craig served as the Chief Commercial Officer at Immersion Corporation.
+Most recently Craig served as the Chief Commercial Officer at Anchorfree.
-Craig is currently a Chowdahead Growth Fund and Central Coast Angels member.
-Craig has over 20 years of tech experience and has even given a [TedTalk](https://www.youtube.com/watch?v=4U9WgAN-SsU).
+Craig is currently the MD Chowdahead Growth Fund [angel investments], a Senior Partner at Next Stage [a Paris-based private equity fund with €6.6B AUM], and a Central Coast Angel member.
+Craig has over 30 years of tech experience and has even given a [TedTalk](https://www.youtube.com/watch?v=4U9WgAN-SsU) on the importance of privacy.

 ## Agenda